 - “Marketing Manager” AND B2B

-The OR operator is used when you want results that consist of either one or both of the search keywords.
+The OR operator is used when you want results of either one or both search keywords.
 This operator is useful when you want to broaden your search and include multiple search terms that are similar in meaning.
-For example, if you are searching for candidates working as software developers and you want to find those who are working in Financial Services or the Government sector.
+For example, if you are searching for candidates working as software developers and want to find those working in Financial Services or the Government sector.
 You can use the OR operator to combine these search terms.

 The search query would look like this: “Software Developer” AND (“Financial Services” OR “Government Services”).

 This would give candidate profiles that contain the search term “Software Developer” and either “Financial Services” or “Government Services”.

 Some other examples include: